Topics Map > Research > Preaward

 Project Summary or Abstract - Typically one page or less, the abstract or summary outlines the main project objectives and significance.

 Research Narrative - This is the heart of the proposal and will most likely determine whether your project is funded or not.
-The NIH provides comprehensive guidance and resources for writing a strong narrative.
+See the robust NIH guidance and resources for writing a strong narrative.

 Bibliography / Citations / References - Use a format that is standard for the scientific discipline of the project.
-UW-Madison Libraries offer a number of citation managers for researchers.
+Refer to the UW Libraries citation managers for several options.

-Biographical Sketch or CV - Many sponsors have a specific Biosketch format, require certain section headings or have page limits.
+Biographical Sketch or CV - Many sponsors have a specific Biosketch format, require certain section headings and have page limits.
 The NIH and other federal grant-making agencies recommend using ScienCV for managing the information required for a Biosketch.
 Go to Forms & Templates for fillable templates for NIH and NSF.

 Resources, Equipment, Facilities - This section details the scope and scale of institutional facilities, resources, and equipment available for conducting a project.
-You may want to start with boilerplate language of standard SoHE departments, Centers, and facilities.
+You may want to start with boilerplate language of School of Human Ecology Centers and facilities.
 For descriptions of facilities or resources across the UW campus or non-campus partners, contact your collaborator in that unit or organization for a description of the facilities and resources the collaborator will contribute to the project.

 Current and Pending Support - This form addresses current support and allows the PI to address overlap in funding, effort, or scientific inquiry with the proposal being submitted.
 When overlap does exist, sponsors will expect a plan to resolve the overlap before making an award.
 UW-Madison has a tool for generating Current and Pending Support for different sponsors.

 Letters of Support - Follow sponsor guidelines closely for the types of letters of support that are permitted.
 The letter writer should not make voluntary financial or resource commitments (cost share).
-Letters should also not to be written in a way that could be perceived as circumventing page limits of proposal sections.
+Letters should not be written in a way that they could be seen as circumventing page limits of proposal sections.

 Proposal Submission Steps

 Remember: The proposal must be submitted by RSP.
-To do this, RSP needs i) a WISPER record and ii) notice from the PI or SoHE that the proposal is ready for submission.
+To do this, RSP needs i) a RAMP record and ii) notice from the PI or SoHE that the proposal is ready for submission.

 Most sponsors outline the review process and timeline, which can range from a few weeks to several months before a funding decision is communicated.
 Refer to the sponsor's guidelines or policies about whether and how to inquire about a proposal under review.

 If you're notified your proposal will be funded, contact Sarah Marcotte to assist with award receipt and acceptance.
-Because awards are made to the University, not to an individual, the research administrator must work closely with Research and Sponsored Programs to accept an award and set it up properly in the University's financial system.
+Because awards are made to UW, not to an individual, the research administrator must work closely with RSP to accept the award and set it up properly in the campus financial system.

-If you're notified your proposal will not be funded, contact Sarah Marcotte to close out the WISPER record and archive internal files.
+If you're notified your proposal will not be funded, contact Sarah Marcotte to close out the RAMP record and archive internal files.

 Receiving a Grant Award